kevin6shah/Project-2-IT/README.md

 Made by Manav Patel (mpp124) and Kevin Shah (kas665)

-We implemented recursive client functionality by making sure the client kept querying until a response was returned.
-In order to do so, it first combed through the list of the RS and if no response was returned, then it would comb through the list of the TS.
-There was a full response generated for each query.
+We implemented the LS functionality by a simple yet effective way.
+Basically we used the sockets ability to turn on and off its blocking/non-blocking characteristic.
+For example, when we had to send a query from the LS, we turned on blocking IO so that the entire message would send.
+However, when it came for the TS to look and potentially send back a response, we turned on non-blocking IO (socket.setblocking = 0).
+After, we waited for 5 seconds after querying both of the TS.
+This was ample time for the TS to search for the query and potentially buffer a response.
+Then using a simple nested  TRY and EXCEPT, we were able to discern which TS sent a response back.
+If it went into both of the EXCEPT statements, we knew that there was no response.

 There are no issues in the project, everything is working seamlessly.

-The main problem we faced was establishing a connection between a server and client on two remote machines.
-However by following the proper procedure to connect sockets to each other, the problem was surmounted.
+The main problem we faced was being able to figure out how to implement the timeout for TS1 and TS2 servers.
+The way we troubleshooted this issue was by solving it piece by piece.
+First we tried to determine what would happen if we ran the whole program as a blocking call and we just ended up in an infinite loop as expected.
+The next step was determining where we would put time.sleep(5) in our code that would allow us to recieve all data if it exists.
+As suspected, the code worked when we put the timeout before the recv() call rather than after.

 We learned a great deal of things working on this project.
 One thing we gained was a better understanding of the Python language.
-Another thing, was how to properly implement servers and clients on the computer using sockets.
-And lastly we learned the basics on how a DNS system works.
+Another thing, was how to properly implement servers and clients on the computer using multiple sockets.
+And lastly we learned the basics on how a Load Balancing DNS server works.